citronalco/carddav2asterisk/README.md

 If there's already an entry in Asterisk's caller database for a specific number, this script updates the number with the new name.

-So far I have run this script successfully with OwnCloud 9 to Nextcloud 19.
+So far I have run this script successfully with OwnCloud 9 to Nextcloud 21 and DAViCal 1.1.10.

 ### Requirements
 * Python 3